Accidents happen – when they do, a dash cam can help keep things simple.

 - These images and videos are now locked, sent to your phone and can’t be overwritten by the auto-loop function

-The unit supports full GPS mapping and will report on the duration of each trip, distance traveled, average and top speed (useful if you feel you’ve been unfairly booked for speeding).
+The unit supports full GPS mapping and will report on each trip’s duration, distance traveled, average, and top speed (useful if you feel you’ve been unfairly booked for speeding).

 IP68 rated waterproofing makes this one of the most waterproof units on our list.

-The included camera and screen mounting fixtures are quality and feedback reports them as easy to install.
+The included camera and screen mounting fixtures are quality and feedback report them as easy to install.

-The cables too are decent quality and should withstand whatever UV and rain the UK weather can throw at them.
+The cables are of decent quality and should withstand whatever UV and rain the UK weather can throw at them.

 Nextbase Ride Motorcycle DVR